Category Archives: Deaf

 I’m happy to say that the vast majority of the hearing people that I have met have been nice, if maybe sometimes a bit clueless.
 I can put up with occasional daft comments (though I may make a note of them for future blog posts…) because I know that far more often than not, it’s not intended to offend.
 It’s annoying, it’s frustrating, but it’s unintentional, so I try to deal with those with patience, whatever my mental musings or gripings might be.

 But I do wish people wouldn’t be mean.
-It makes me mad.

 Shit hearing people say – my top ten!

-There’s a logic to this, since it seems that lately there’s a theme going around – 10 things not to say to deaf people - with several bloggers coming up with their own versions.
+It seems that lately there’s a theme going around – 10 things not to say to deaf people – with several bloggers coming up with their own versions.
 I’d just like to wave my hand and mention, humbly, that I did it too, way back in January, inspired by various ‘shit … people say to …’ memes at the time and a deaf person who made their own version.
 In fact I fear I may have gone off one slightly… or perhaps that should be twice, so I’ve picked ten of my faves from my own lists, based on how often they’ve been said to me and / or level of irritation caused.

 I should emphasise that a) most hearing people are lovely, it’s just that there’s always one, and b) the sarcastic responses that follow are not what was said at the time, but mental comments or smart-ass replies that I only managed to come up with after the fact.
 Usually I go with patience.
 But that’s not to say I’m not tempted…